Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Evaluation Metrics

 A huge problem when developing generative models is how to effectively evaluate and compare them.
 Qualitative comparison of random samples plays a large role in the majority of state-of-the-art works, however, it is subjective and time-consuming to compare many works.
-Calculating the log-likelihood on a separate validation set is popular for tractable likelihood models but comparison with implicit likelihood models is difficult and while likelihood is a good measure of diversity, it has been shown to not correlate well with quality \cite{Theis2016NoteEvaluationGenerative}.
+Calculating the log-likelihood on a separate validation set is popular for tractable likelihood models but comparison with implicit likelihood models is difficult and while it is a good measure of diversity, it does not correlate well with quality \cite{Theis2016NoteEvaluationGenerative}.

 One approach to quantify sample quality is Inception Score (IS) \cite{Salimans2016ImprovedTechniquesTraining} which takes a trained classifier and determines whether a sample has low label entropy, indicating that a meaningful class is likely, and whether the distribution of classes over a large number of samples has high entropy, indicating that a diverse range of images can be sampled.
-A perfect IS can be scored by a model that creates only one image per class \cite{Lucic2018AreGANsCreated} leading to the creation of Fr\'echet Inception Distance (FID) \cite{Heusel2017GANsTrainedTwo} which models the activations of a particular layer of a classifier as multivariate Gaussians for real data and generated data, measuring the Fr\'echet distance between the two.
+A perfect IS can be scored by a model that creates only one image per class \cite{Lucic2018AreGANsCreated} leading to the creation of Fr\'echet Inception Distance (FID) \cite{Heusel2017GANsTrainedTwo} which models the activations of a particular layer of a classifier as multivariate Gaussians for real and generated data, measuring the Fr\'echet distance between the two.

 These approaches are trivially solved by memorising the dataset and are less applicable to non-natural image-related data.
-Kernel Inception Distance (KID) \cite{binkowski2018demystifying} mitigates this somewhat, instead calculating the squared maximum mean discrepancy in feature space, however, pretrained features may not be sufficient to detect overfitting.
-Another approach is to train a neural network to distinguish between real and generated samples similar to the discriminator from a GAN; while this detects overfitting well, it increases the complexity and time required to evaluate a model and is biased towards adversarially trained models \cite{gulrajani2019gan}.
+Kernel Inception Distance (KID) \cite{binkowski2018demystifying} instead calculates the squared maximum mean discrepancy in feature space, however, pretrained features may not be sufficient to detect overfitting.
+Another approach is to train a neural network to distinguish between real and generated samples similar to the discriminator from a GAN; while this detects overfitting, it increases the complexity and time required to evaluate a model and is biased towards adversarial models \cite{gulrajani2019gan}.

-\subsection{Applications}
+\section{Applications}